HeloiseS/atlasvras/docs/source/el01z.rst

 .. important::
    Remember that the ``dayN`` models are only trained with data up to 15 days after the initial alert.
-So there is little point (in fact it'd be reckless) giving the VRA data for objects that fall outside of its training window.
+So there is little point giving the VRA data for objects that fall outside of its training window (in fact it'd be reckless).

 If alerts are still in purgatory after that 15 day window they must be looked at.
 Once a week, just before the weekly report, ``el01z`` will generate a list of